zvictor/brainyduck/docs/README.md

 2. The tests are easy to run and are an important diagnosis tool to understand what could be going on in your environment.
 Clone Brainyduck's repository and then run the tests in one of the possible ways:

-**Note: Make sure you use a secret of a DB you create exclusivily for these tests, as Brainyduck will potentially wipe all its data out!**
+**Note: Make sure you use a secret of a DB you create exclusively for these tests, as Brainyduck will potentially wipe all its data out!**

 _Note: `TESTS_SECRET` needs to have `admin` role._